Tencent/tdesign-common/docs/mobile/api_v2/collapse.en-US.md

 #### Base Folding panel

-It is mainly used to group and hide complex areas.
-It is often used to display order information.
+Base Folding panel is mainly used to group and hide complex areas.
+Base Folding panel is often used to display order information.

 {{ base }}